 The minor in Islamic Studies is open to all undergraduates regardless of major.
 All courses must be taken for letter grades and receive a grade of C- or higher.
 To count toward the minor, courses must, as a general rule, be worth three credits or more.
 Exceptions require the approval of the Director of Undergraduate Studies for the Program in Islamic Studies.
 Courses directly equivalent to JHU courses taken at other universities may count towards requirements; however non-direct equivalent external courses must be approved by the department’s director of undergraduate studies.
 In all cases, at least four of the six required Islamic Studies courses required of the minor must be taken at JHU.

 |Four Islamic studies elective courses at any level||12|

-A maximum of two of these courses may be language courses at any level from the following list of languages: Arabic (which is offered at Homewood), Persian (which is offered at the School of Advanced International Studies [SAIS] in Washington, DC), Bahasa Indonesia (also offered at SAIS), Bahasa Malaysia, Bengali, Hausa, Punjabi, Turkish, and Urdu.
+A maximum of two of these courses may be language courses at any level.
+Languages can include: Arabic (which is offered at Homewood), Persian (which is offered at the School of Advanced International Studies [SAIS] in Washington, DC), Bahasa Indonesia (also offered at SAIS), Bahasa Malaysia, Bengali, Hausa, Punjabi, Turkish, and Urdu.
 Additional languages may be approved by the Director of Undergraduate Studies.